 New service versions, including new functionality, are released one to two times per year.
 Updated versions of the service are released approximately monthly and are the method of patch delivery for identified defects and vulnerabilities.
 For full support clients are expected to stay on the current version of the service (GA) or one version back (GA-1); older versions of the service are not eligible for patching.

 Data between the client and database may be interrupted when an application server fails and the session is lost.
 Transactions complete if they are submitted before the application server goes down.
 If the database goes offline, the transactions complete once the database is restarted.
 The CA PPM application data model was designed to guarantee data integrity by modeling data transactions into transaction units that are saved (committed) to the database in one batch.
 Inside of PL/SQL stored procedures and the CA Technologies JDBC-based application code, this happens using the TRANSACTION/COMMIT Oracle constructs/commands.
 All jobs and tasks that were cut off during the failure resume once the servers are activated.

 User access to CA PPM SaaS requires only a supported web browser as noted in current the release notes.
 Depending on processing requirements, there are additional client workstation technologies that customers can use:

 - XML Open Gateway (XOG): A CA PPM Web service used for data import and export between external systems and CA PPM SaaS via HTTPS.
 Direct WSDL calls may also be initiated to service using a client developed SOAP call.

-- REST APIs: Web-based and interactive API documentation where you can execute API commands against your CA PPM instance.
+- REST APIs: Web-based and interactive API documentation where authorized engineers can execute API commands against a CA PPM instance.

 - Microsoft Project/Open Workbench: These scheduling tools allow for a two way interface of project plan data that is created or edited offline and subsequently uploaded to CA PPM SaaS.